makrai/notes/futrell-2501-linguists-stopped-worrying.md

     * strong consensus in cognitive science and artificial intelligence that symbols and structures are essential for thought
-  * now sometimes taken for granted in practice that ideas from linguistic theory will not form the basis of proficient language processing systems
+  * now sometimes taken for granted in practice that ideas from linguistic theory will not form the basis of proficient lang processing systems
 * generative linguists continued to claim that statistical methods would never solve interesting problems related to learning linguistic structure, eg a review article, Everaert+ (2015)